Jackiecrazy/WarDance/README.txt

  Gain 20 charges and infinite range, every extra block reach consumes a charge +1 range
 Winter Wolf
+ Attacks on a slowed target freeze them, adding 3 armor.
+Frozen enemies are unaware and shatter when hit, sending out clouds of ice that block LoS and reset aggression.
- Stop projectiles and maintain passive for 15 seconds, attacks additionally fatigue target Speed slowly increases to +40% until attack, slow target equivalently Flame Dance
+ Speed increases to +40% over 5 seconds, consumed to slow target equivalently Flame Dance
- Every third hit deals extra damage and give you a free parry (independent of iron guard) for 15 seconds +10% attack speed for every bar of combo acquired Timberfall
- Guarantee crit and add 2+10% damage for 6 hits
+ Hex an enemy with flame on every attack.
+On fourth application, create a fiery explosion that further marks enemies +5% attack speed for every level of combo gained Timberfall
+ Activate for (might*2) seconds and clear might.
+Attacks during this time have guaranteed crit and slow target.
+When time is over, release a shockwave with size equal to might, and clear it again.
- 30% of attack damage added to posture
+ 40% of might added to posture damage